Fenix Build Guide “The enemy approaches. Prepare for battle.”

 Plasma Cutter BuildTalent calculator »

 The Plasma Cutter Build focuses on Talents that improve the damage and utility of Plasma Cutter.
 Advanced Targeting increases the damage potential of Plasma Cutter by making each cast circle an additional time.
 Combat Advantage can only deal bonus damage to slowed targets, so the extra sweep of Plasma Cutter makes it possible to get two sweeps of bonus damage on enemies without outside assistance.
-Auxiliary Shields works well, because you should be delivering Basic Attacks whenever possible.
-Additionally, your Basic Attack damage will be permanently increased by Advanced Targeting each time you hit an enemy Hero with Plasma Cutter.
+Rapid Recharge will help your shields be fully charged when Plasma Cutter is ready to cast.
+Auxiliary Shields can also work well if you are able to deliver Basic Attacks against the enemy composition without fear of reprisal.
+Your Basic Attack damage will be permanently increased by Advanced Targeting each time you hit an enemy Hero with Plasma Cutter.
 Arsenal Overcharge will allow you to cast Plasma Cutter more often.
-Alternatively, Photonic Weaponry offers an almost permanent damage buff thanks to Auxiliary Shields.
+Alternatively, Photonic Weaponry offers an almost permanent damage buff thanks to either of the shield Talents recommended at level 13.
 Secondary Fire is the perfect damage enhancement for a Plasma Cutter oriented build.
 However, the other two Storm Talents are also very useful.
 Singularity Charge has great synergy with both Level 16 options, and can give you some extra range when you need it.
 Unconquered Spirit is good if you are worried about being killed during the late game.

 Basic Attack BuildTalent calculator »